 In order to give faculty members regular notice of their standing and to aid them in meeting the division's standards, divisional deans should meet with their faculty individually once a year.
-To aid this discussion, the Committee has provided two forms, a Fixed-Term Faculty Data Form and a Divisional Dean Evaluation Form (see Appendix IV.E).
-The forms are similar to the forms used for promotion so that the faculty member may obtain a clear sense of whether he or she is progressing toward promotion.
+To aid this discussion, the Committee has provided two forms, a Fixed-Term Faculty Data Form and a Divisional Dean Evaluation Form (see appendices V and VI).
+The forms are similar to the forms used for promotion so that the faculty member may obtain a clear sense of whether they are progressing toward promotion.